Bumbom-Muniru/GreatMinds.github.io/README.md

 # Bumbom Muniru Yennumah
 # Department of Statistics and Actuarial Sciences
 # School of Mathematical Sciences
-#C. K. Tedam University of Technology and Applied Sciences
+$ C. K. Tedam University of Technology and Applied Sciences